 Sandro Vicente did this by becoming a technical expert.
 Vicente is a software engineer at fintech company Smarkets.
 He decided that managing a team wasn’t for him after trying it earlier in his career.
-He found the admin, the pressure and the people management unfulfilling, and realised where he really found job satisfaction.
+He found the admin, the pressure, and the people management unfulfilling, and realized where he really found job satisfaction.
 “What really gets me ticking is the technical parts,” he said.

 “As I get older, I think that this is going to be where I get my value.
 Not getting tied to a technology but getting tied to the theory that’s necessary for solving a problem,” said Vicente.

 For those in non-technical fields, becoming an expert will mean building knowledge and skills that are integral to your company or profession, which make you highly valuable as an individual employee.
-Depending on your job, this might involve taking on extra study or training, changing departments to grow your company knowledge or joining organisations and industry associations relevant to your field.
+Depending on your job, this might involve taking on extra study or training, changing departments to grow your company knowledge, or joining organizations and industry associations relevant to your field.